• Skip to primary navigation

 Resources folder – this online folder contains a variety of materials to help your district navigate implementing the certificate program.
 In it, you will find:

-• Toolkit – This toolkit will assist school district staff who are responsible for implementing the required training.
+• Toolkit (doc) – This toolkit will assist school district staff who are responsible for implementing the required training.
 Educational Support Districts, unions, community colleges, or any partners involved in supporting the professional development of paraeducators in Washington may also find the toolkit useful.
 We will add to, and update, this resource as appropriate.

-• FCS Curriculum
+• FCS curriculum

 • Standards of practice for paraeducators

-• Course outlines for the FCS and English Language Learner (ELL) and Special Education Subject Matter Certificates
+• Course outlines for the FCS and English Language Learner (ELL) and Special Education subject matter certificates

 • Clock hour forms for the FCS and subject matter certificates